tayebiarasteh/lane-detection/README.md

 Results
 ------
 You can see the input video [here](https://github.com/SorooshTA/lane-detection/raw/master/data/input_data/Video/3911-3931.mp4) and the output video [here](https://github.com/SorooshTA/lane-detection/raw/master/data/output_data/outputvideo.mp4).

 As you can see in the video, predictions are pretty acceptable considering that we have given no single **real** TP image as the input to the network.
-Also, the simulated images are very simple, done in Python, you can find the codes in `simulator`.
+Also, the simulated images are very simple.
 Simulating images more close to reality would lead to better performance though.